 Taking place in November, the Buenos Aires Jazz Festival has been reduce in length in recent years, but the festival still includes master classes, music clinics and workshops in singing, drums, stand-up bass, guitar and piano for aspiring local musicians.

-Argentine musicians participating include fret-less bass player, Alfredo Remus; pianist and singer Ángel Sucheras playing New Orleans style jazz; double bassist Arturo Puertas ; a trio made up of members of the swing orchestra, Brazofuerte, drummer Hernán Avella, pianist Manuel Fraga and saxophonist and clarinetist Juan Klappenbachand; and a group billed as Afro-jazz, Ayelen Zuker & Timeless Soul Band.
+Argentine musicians who regularly participate include fret-less bass player, Alfredo Remus; pianist and singer Ángel Sucheras playing New Orleans style jazz; guitarist Gonzalo Bergara; double bassist Arturo Puertas; a trio made up of members of the swing orchestra, Brazofuerte, drummer Hernán Avella, pianist Manuel Fraga and saxophonist and clarinetist Juan Klappenbachand; and Afro-jazz group , Ayelen Zuker & Timeless Soul Band.

 Concerts & Special Events